 7. Can I express my interest in becoming a Young European Ambassador as being the citizen of one of the Eastern Partnership countries but being currently based in another EU country?

 Yes, you can.
-However, note that the decision of your selection will depend on the national representative of your country and other above mentioned EU stakeholders.
+However, note that the decision of your selection will depend on the Young European Ambassadors in-Country Coordinator and other above mentioned EU stakeholders.

 8. How many Young European Ambassadors will be selected during each intake?